arshghanchi/arshghanchi-Mac-app-developer-intern-repo/clean_code.md

 It was easier to scan and understand the intent

 Formatting didn’t change the functionality, but it hugely improved the clarity.

+🏷️ Naming Variables & Functions — Reflections
+⭐ What makes a good variable or function name?

+A good name should be:

+Clear — It should immediately convey what the value or function does.

+Descriptive — It answers the question: “What is this?” or “What does this do?”

+Consistent — Follow the same naming conventions (camelCase, verbs for functions, nouns for values).

+Concise — Long names can be confusing, but names shouldn’t be too short either.

+Accurate — The name should match the behavior of the code.

+Examples of good names:

+✔️ totalPrice
+✔️ calculateAverage()
+✔️ isValidUser

+Poor names:

+❌ x, data1, tmp, foo, checkThing()

+🔥 Example of Poor Naming (Before Refactoring) function d(a, b) {
+  let x = a - b;
+  return x;
+}

+❌ Issues

+The function name d is meaningless.

+Parameters a and b give no context.

+Variable x doesn’t describe the result.

+Someone reading this must decipher the intent manually.

+✅ Refactored Code With Clear Names function calculateDifference(minuend, subtrahend) {
+  const difference = minuend - subtrahend;
+  return difference;
+}

+✔️ Improvements

+Function name clearly communicates its purpose.

+Parameter names match their mathematical meaning.

+Variable name difference clearly states what is returned.

+Code is readable without guessing.

+📝 Reflections
+⭐ What issues can arise from poorly named variables?

+Poor naming can lead to:

+Misunderstanding what the code is supposed to do

+Bugs caused by incorrect assumptions

+Difficulty debugging or modifying the function

+Confusion during code reviews

+Slower onboarding for new developers

+Bad names increase cognitive load and slow everyone down.

+⭐ How did refactoring improve code readability?

+Refactoring improved the code by:

+Making the intent of the function obvious

+Reducing ambiguity around what values represent

+Allowing the reader to understand the logic at a glance

+Creating clearer structure and reduced mental effort

+Making testing and debugging far easier

+Good naming is one of the simplest but most powerful clean-code improvements.